ScaledAgileDevOps/SADMF/content/Principles/_index.md

 ---
 title: Principles
-description: We firmly believe...
+description: We must adhere to the correct principles to perform the practices correctly.
-weight: 3
+weight: 2
 ---

 {{% notice tip %}}